-- Gain insights into climate change's impact on forests as climate regulators and CO2 mitigators. - Focus on successional forests, particularly in Southeast Asia. - Seek continuous funding to expand and create a data repository. - Share data with educational institutions and researchers to inform forest and water management.
+• Gaining insights into climate change's impact on forests as climate regulators and CO2 mitigators.

+• Focusing on successional forests, particularly in Southeast Asia.

+• Seeking continuous funding to expand and create a data repository.

+• Sharing data with educational institutions and researchers to inform forest and water management.

 Initial funding came from the Swedish Research Council and the National Science and Technology Development Agency of Thailand.
-Subsequent phases are supported by the National Research Council of Thailand and Chulalongkorn University.
+Subsequent phases have been supported by the National Research Council of Thailand and Chulalongkorn University.

-The project has led to significant research outcomes, including three postgraduate students' graduation with publications in reputable journals.
-Associate Professor Pantana Tor-ngern has gained national and international recognition for her contributions.
+The project has led to significant research outcomes, including three postgraduate students' having their work published in reputable journals.
+Furthermore, Associate Professor Pantana Tor-ngern has gained national and international recognition for her contributions.

-This comprehensive project aligns perfectly with SDG15, offering crucial insights for the sustainable management of tropical forests.
+This comprehensive project aligns perfectly with SDG 15, offering crucial insights for the sustainable management of tropical forests.